EricLewe/TerminalChat/README.md

  - Once logged in you can type
  - Use up and down arrowkeys or scrollwheel on mouse.
 To scroll your conversations.
  - Type join 1 to join conversation 1 (your name must be on the conversation title) so eventually use another numbers.
- - type !weather to see the weather near your location (i put my faith in the peer struct for the global ip)
+ - type !weather to see the weather near your location (i put my faith in grpcs peer struct for the global ip)